-Simulation Modeling – Monte Carlo how to reference
+Monte Carlo Simulation – How to reference

 A fair warning before you proceed.

 Second, financial simulation models (mostly) trace back to good old Black Scholes analysis.
-In other word Geometric Brownian motion and normal distributions.
+In other words Geometric Brownian motion and normal distributions.
 While the mathematics is a combination of non-decipherable Greek and Latin symbols, the Excel implementation is deceptively easy, once you get your mind around the concept.

 Guess what we will be doing on this page?
 Excel implementations.

 Also due to a good friend, I recently learned that I had spent a large part of the last decade modeling noise.
-I didn’t want it to be a surprise for you a decade later so let me be up front.
+I didn’t want it to be a surprise for you a decade later so let me be upfront.
 We will be modeling noise.
 Nothing earth shattering or important, just noise.

 And if you think the signal is sophisticated and important, we have got even better news for you on that account.

 It is constant.
-Simply because in the Black Scholes world, expected return is the primary signal, while volatility serves as noise.
+Simply because in the Black Scholes world, expected return is the primary signal, while volatility serves as a proxy for noise.
 And expected return in our simulation world is the risk free rate less one half variance (if that doesn’t make any sense to you, don’t worry, by the time we are done, it will sound like sheer poetry).

-Here are the whiteboard notes/scratch pad from my lecture on Simulation Modeling – Monte Carlo Simulation for Finance, if you have had enough.
+Here are the whiteboard notes/scratchpad from my lecture on Simulation Modeling – Monte Carlo Simulation for Finance, if you have had enough.

 Putting Monte Carlo Simulation Models to work

-Despite that simplicity Monte Carlo Models can take something as basic and chaotic as a return series for crude oil and,
+Despite that simplicity, Monte Carlo Models can take something as basic and chaotic as a return series for crude oil and

 It’s not always easy.
 It takes a bit of effort and we hope we can show you how to get it right.
+Welcome to our brand new resource page on Monte Carlo Simulation Methods.

 Simulation Models – Monte Carlo Simulation Objectives

 Like all analysis tools, simulation allows us to understand problems we are trying to analyze.
 Sometimes we can use this tool to help our audiences better understand solution and recommendations.
-Sometime the primary beneficiary is the person building the model, because by definition structuring and sculpting the model brings us closer to the problem and its probable solution.
+Sometimes the primary beneficiary is the person building the model, because by definition structuring and sculpting the model brings us closer to the problem and its probable solution.

 For example, there are two primary uses of Monte Carlo Simulation that we cover on this blog.
 The most popular one is option pricing, the second (unpopular by a notch), is risk management.

-Within risk management we have appeared to have fallen in love with the fuel hedging case.
+Within risk management, we have appeared to have fallen in love with the fuel hedging case.
 This is a challenge for transportation, logistics, supply chain providers but the highest visibility this problem receives is within the airline industry.
 We have learnt a great deal about crude oil, the airline industry and variable ticket pricing by trying to forecast fuel expenses by simulating crude oil prices.

-Simulation Models – What does the Study Guide Include
+Simulation Models – What do we cover

-We thought it would be useful to build two separate detailed step by step case studies for our two primary applications.
+We thought it would be useful to build two separate detailed step by step case studies for our primary applications.
 First fuel hedging and then using the output generated by the fuel hedging case study, a second one on pricing and comparing options used to hedge crude oil.
 There is some advance materials on tweaking Monte Carlo Simulation and hacking convergence as well as our all time favorite series on using Monte Carlo Simulation to decode Option price sensitivities, or Greeks.

 But before all of this comes the theory: